 A healthy lemon blueberry bread naturally sweetened with maple syrup and topped with a sweet lemon glaze.
 Made with white spelt flour or gluten-free flour blend for a gluten-free option.

 A light and cakey lemon bread that’s bursting with blueberries.
-Honestly, it’s the perfect spring or summer treat.
+It’s the perfect spring or summer treat.
 It pairs wonderfully with a cup of coffee or tea for a sweet afternoon treat or light summer dessert.
 I think you’re going to love it!

 I wanted to make a dessert bread that was slightly healthier and not overly sweet.
 The result is this dairy-free lemon blueberry loaf that’s naturally sweetened with maple syrup.
 While the loaf itself is not a sweet as your traditional loaf cake, the glaze adds an extra layer of sweetness that makes the bread taste extra indulgent.
 I opted for a low sugar glaze using powdered monk fruit but a traditional glaze is also an option.